What Is Postpartum Psychosis?

 Postpartum Psychosis Definition

-Postpartum psychosis is a severe form of mental illness that affects women following childbirth.
-It is sometimes referred to as “postnatal psychosis” or “puerperal psychosis.”
+Postpartum psychosis is a severe mental illness affecting women following childbirth.
+It is sometimes called “postnatal psychosis” or “puerperal psychosis.”

 It is important to note that the development of postpartum psychosis may occur abruptly, “out of the blue,” in women with or without any history of mental illness.

 Postpartum psychosis usually begins in the initial few days to weeks after the delivery.
-It often becomes worse very quickly and hence, needs to be treated as a medical emergency.
+It often worsens quickly and needs to be treated as a medical emergency.

 Postpartum Psychosis vs. Postpartum Depression